 There are four types of installations to choose from.
 Please select the correct inspection permit application for your project.

-Use the General Installation Permit for fences, utility sheds, decks, patios, pergolas, hot tubs, awnings, and similar structures.
+Use the General Installation Permit for fences, utility sheds under 200 sq ft, decks under 200 sq ft, patios, hot tubs, awnings, and similar structures.
 Refer to the City Code for zoning regulations concerning these and similar supplementary development projects.
 Within the City Code select Chapter 10, Title 5, Item 29.
 Please submit a site plan with the application.

 We will not be accepting any photo copies of building/installation permits.